 The recipe comes from Jennifer, of ‘Seasons and Suppers’ food blog from Ontario, Canada.
 Jennifer apparently likes to read Italian baking forums and relies on Google translate to interpret the recipes, which is how she came upon this recipe.

 She says she did “a lot of winging with this recipe”, as Google translate doesn’t always accurately translate in food terms.
-Well, we think you did a splendid job Jennifer, as this fresh apple crumble cake is now our new favourite apple cake recipe.
+Well, we think you did a splendid job Jennifer, as this fresh apple crumble cake is now our new favourite apple cake recipes.
 Thank you!

 a cake that’s baked in 3 stages